 There is no one right answer to this question.
-Rather, you should consider a variety of factors to determine which fits your moving budget better: bringing your furnishings with you or buying new goods upon arrival.
+Instead, it would help if you considered a variety of factors to determine which fits your moving budget better: bringing your furnishings with you or buying new goods upon arrival.

-Is It Cheaper to Ship Furniture or Buy New?
-(Spoiler: It’s Often a Toss-Up)
+Is It Cheaper to Buy New Furniture or Move It?

-For the most part, this question assumes you’re moving out of state, or at least out of town.
-If you’re jetting across the city, it’s almost certainly more affordable to hire movers or rent a van, load up your furnishings and knock everything out in a day.
+If you’re asking yourself this question, it’s likely you’re moving out of state, or at least out of town.
+If you’re jetting across the city, it’s certainly more affordable to hire movers or rent a van, load up your furnishings, and knock the move out in a day.

 Interstate or international moves, however, complicate the decision-making process considerably.
 Some simple comparisons can make your decision to ship or bring much easier.

-On the other hand, remember that shipping furniture isn’t always as easy as 1-2-3.
-You have to research companies, get bids, decide between them, sign contracts, be there for pickup, be there for receipt and deal with possible nicks and dings, which could require paying to fix.
+Shipping furniture costs aren’t always as easy as adding 1 + 1.
+You must research companies, get bids, decide between them, sign contracts, and be there for pickup and delivery.
+Plus, you have to deal with possible nicks and dings, which could require paying to fix.
 When costs balance, your best bet is to pick up a new piece in your new city, especially if you’re a thrifty shopper and know how to find quality used furnishings.

-Shipping companies don’t distinguish between that Furniture Outlet couch you got in college and your grandmother’s velvet parlor settee from the 1930s.
-If it weighs the same and takes up the same cubic footage, then barring insurance concerns, it will be the same cost to ship.
+Shipping companies don’t distinguish between that couch you got in college and your grandmother’s velvet parlor settee from the 1930s.
+If it weighs the same and takes up the same cubic footage, then barring insurance concerns, it will cost the same shipping cost.

 That makes it even harder to use price and convenience as a determinant.
-Luckily, we have an easy way to think about it:
+Luckily, there’s an easy way to think about it:

 If you have very expensive furniture in which you’ve invested a lot of time or money (refinishing, reupholstering, etc.) or items with sentimental value, then shipping is the best option.

-Of course, it’s not always as simple as an apples-to-apples comparison of shipping versus buying, say, a bed or a couch.
-Most people have more furniture than that, and won’t be shipping only one piece (unless you ditch it all with the exception of Gram’s settee).
+Of course, it’s not always as simple as an apples-to-apples comparison of shipping versus buying a bed or a couch, for instance.
+Most people have more furniture than that and won’t be shipping only one piece (unless you ditch it all, except the odd sentimental items).

-Of course, this is assuming you will be using moving help either way: a van or boutique shippers.
-If not, and you plan to move the rest of your belongings in a car, then it’s cheaper to leave your furniture behind, because you can’t effectively wrap it in to the cost of a car move.
+Of course, this assumes you will be using moving help either way: a moving van or boutique shipping service.
+If not, and you plan to move the rest of your belongings in a car, leaving your furniture behind is cheaper because you can’t effectively wrap it into the cost of a car move.

 Shipping Large or Specialty Items

-Not everything you want to ship will fit cozily inside a moving van, of course.
-For instance, it might not qualify as furniture exactly, but your car deserves special consideration.
+Not everything you want to ship will fit cozily inside a moving van.
+For instance, while it might not qualify as furniture exactly, your car deserves special consideration.

-If you’re flying instead of driving and still want to get Ol’ Bess (what, you don’t name your car?) from Point A to Point B, you’ll want to weigh the cost of shipping + plane tickets against the cost of gas/amenities along the way.
+If you’re flying instead of driving and still want to get your vehicle (or vehicles) from Point A to Point B, you’ll want to weigh the cost of shipping and plane tickets against the cost of gas and amenities along the way.

-Additional considerations include the cost to ship your boat or your dog.
+Additional considerations include the cost of shipping your boat or your dog.
 Now, we’re not saying the dog is furniture, but his kennel is.
-The price of putting it on a plane, as well as any pet boarding along the way – a common additional cost for connecting flights – poses another consideration over a car trip with Rover in the back.
+The price of putting it on a plane and any pet boarding along the way will pose another consideration over a car trip with your pet in the back.

 Deciding whether it’s cheaper to ship furniture or buy new is a lot to think about, but hopefully, you feel more prepared to decide whether to ship the bigger items in your life or buy anew.
 It could take some number crunching, but if you want to reduce the cost of your move as much as possible, the time spent will be well worth it.